Butcher Store in Schäftlarn on the Isar: Exhibitions and provenance

-The painting Schlachterladen in Schäftlarn an der Isar was created by Lovis Corinth in 1897 towards the end of his studies in Munich.
+The painting Schlachterladen in Schäftlarn an der Isar was created by Lovis Corinth in 1897 towards the end of his studies at the Academy of Fine Arts, Munich.
 It was formerly owned by Ernst Zaeslein, a Berlin-based art dealer and collector.
 In 1913, the painting was acquired by the Kunsthalle Bremen and became part of their collection (Inv.
 No. 347 – 1913/3).
 Gustav Pauli, the director of the Kunsthalle Bremen at the time, was actively building a collection of contemporary art.
 Similar to Hugo von Tschudi at the National Gallery in Berlin, Gustav Pauli sought to acquire works by notable artists, including Paula Modersohn-Becker and French and German Impressionists.
 The collection included significant paintings such as Claude Monet's "Camille im grünen Kleid "(Camille in green dress), Édouard Manet's, Zacharie Astruc, as well as works by Gustave Courbet, Pierre-Auguste Renoir, Camille Pissarro, Max Liebermann, and Max Slevogt.
 In 1911, Kunsthalle Bremen's purchase of Vincent van Gogh's Mohnfeldes ("Poppy Field") sparked the Bremen artist dispute, which caused a heated debate among painters and individuals in the German art world.
 The controversy revolved around the museum's acquisition of modern artworks and its impact on traditional artistic practices.
 As part of their acquisitions, the Kunsthalle Bremen also included several paintings by Lovis Corinth, among other artists.